Book Book Your Stay

 Winter Scenery & Dark Skies

-Even if you do not ski, snowmobile, or fish, winter in Duck Creek has its own appeal.
-The village covered in snow is genuinely beautiful — ponderosa pines draped in white, frozen meadows, smoke rising from cabin chimneys, and a quiet you do not get in summer.
-The pace drops to near zero, and that is exactly the point for many winter visitors.
+Even if you do not ski, snowmobile, or fish, winter in Duck Creek has its own appeal: frozen meadows, smoke from cabin chimneys, and a pace that drops close to zero.

 Winter trip planning